fitforecommerce/fitforecommercebook/setup-of-an-online-shop.md

 ## Lesson materials - teachers

+### Sample Email Requests

-### Send the following sample emails to the online shops and wait for an appropriate answer:
+Send the following sample emails to the online shops and wait for an appropriate answer:

-**Asking for quantity discount:**
+#### **Asking for quantity discount**

 Ladies and Gentlemen:

 We found your online shop while searching the internet and are very interested in your products.
 We are thinking about ordering a larger quantity of your products if the prices are reasonable.
 So could you please inform us about possible quantity discounts as well as introductory and cash discounts?

 Sincerely

 John Metzler

-**Asking for delivery of ordered goods:**
+#### **Asking for delivery of ordered goods**

 Ladies and Gentlemen: